 #7 – Gear up!
 And Check Again!!!
 Do a Buddy Check!

 Yes, maybe you are sure that your gear is fine, everything you need is there but always do a Buddy Check.
-It happen to forgot something essential, like open the tank valve or forgot your precious camera for example, maybe you will miss a photo of an amazing shark this time or someone will have a bad diving day.
+It happen to forgot something essential, like open the tank valve, put the weight belts or even non essentials like forgot your precious camera for example, maybe you will miss a photo of an amazing shark this time or someone will have a bad diving day.

 If you don’t have your own buddy and met someone new in the boat, its a great opportunity to make a new friend, introduce yourself and check each others gear to make sure both will jump in the water without missing anything and have a great time!